There are a lot of finance professionals who work hard and have relevant qualifications, but don’t get recognition.

 Other applicants may have the same ‘Good communication skills’ added to their resume, but that’s not enough, you have to highlight it through your accomplishments.

 If I were to add ‘Coordinated cross-functional projects,’ in my resume, it would mean that my communication skills were able to get others to buy into this project.
-Because of that, I was able to generate a certain amount of savings for my organisation.
+Because of that, I was able to generate a certain amount of savings for my organization.

 Before going for the interview, you need to figure out, what problem that company is going to solve by bringing you in.
 Highlight the fact that how you are a solution to that problem in your resume, otherwise, it would look bland.